 The story of the ghost who haunts this striking Bavarian castle in the heart of a remote German village is a sad one.
-Legend has it when the original owner of this 13th-century castle discovered his wife was having an affair, he had her killed in her chamber.
+Legend has it that when the original owner of this 13th-century castle discovered his wife was having an affair, he had her killed in her chamber.
 Today, her spirit haunts the room she once lived in.

-There is some indication that this story isn't actually true, and that the wife actually outlived her husband.
+There is some indication that this story isn't actually true and that the wife actually outlived her husband.
 But in any case, witnesses have long reported seeing a mysterious apparition of the "White Woman" wandering the castle.
 Who could she be?

 Amsterdam, The Netherlands